MaddyGuthridge/Universal-Controller-Script/docs/plugins/channelrack.md

   channels that are affected is controlled by the selection in the channel rack window.

-* Next/previous buttons affect the horizontal range of grid bits the drum pads will modify.
+* Next/previous/left/right buttons affect the horizontal range of grid bits that the drum pads will modify.

 ## Omni preview